NielsTalens/doc-driven-dev/product-definitions/04 - product-description.md

 feature: Include a connection with GitHub Advisory Database Enable a connection with the GAD so user will have a realtimish input for their security scans.

+Feature: provide how-to information to keep env secure We want user to have all information about how to make theur workplace secure written down in supercli.
+This way they do not have to search for it on a website or any other place.

 **Key Features:**
 - Language-specific vulnerability detection
 - Supply chain security analysis